"Pain is temporary. Quitting lasts forever."

 Withstanding pain requires several abilities:

-Distinguish types of pain: There's good pain (growth, challenge, healing) and bad pain (injury, trauma, abuse).
-The Warrior tells the difference.
+Distinguish types of pain: Good pain comes from growth, challenge, healing.
+Bad pain comes from injury, trauma, abuse.
+The Warrior knows the difference.
 He endures good pain and protects himself from bad pain.

-Breathe into it: Pain gets worse when you resist it.
+Breathe into it: Pain worsens when we resist it.
 The Warrior breathes into pain, relaxes around it, makes space for it.
-This doesn't make it disappear, but it makes it bearable.
+This doesn't make it disappear but makes it bearable.

 Find meaning: Pain without meaning is torture.
 Pain with meaning is sacrifice.
 The Warrior connects his pain to his purpose.
 He suffers for what matters.

-He also knows when to rest, when to recover, when to seek help.
-Withstanding pain means having the capacity to endure what must be endured while taking care of yourself.
+He also knows when to stop, when to heal, and when to ask for help.
+Withstanding pain doesn't mean grinding until you collapse.
+It means having the capacity to endure what has to be endured while still looking after yourself.

 Pain is the price of being alive.
 The Warrior pays it willingly.